moysklad/api-remap-1.2-doc-in/source/includes/dictionaries/_counterparty.md

 ##### Description

-The counterparty is created based on the passed JSON object, which contains the representation of the new Contractor.
+The counterparty is created based on the passed JSON object, which contains the representation of the new Counterparty.

 > Example 1